Who Was Ed Gein?

 Born in 1906 in Wisconsin, Ed Gein grew up in a repressive household dominated by a controlling mother.
 Following her death in 1945, his mental health disintegrated.
 After Gein was apprehended as a suspect in a 1957 murder, the investigation of his home yielded a highly disturbed man who kept human organs and fashioned clothing and accessories out of body parts.
 He spent the rest of his life institutionalized, his story fueling the inspiration of such famous movie characters as Norman Bates (Psycho), Jame Gumb (The Silence of the Lambs) and Leatherface (The Texas Chainsaw Massacre).

 Edward Theodore Gein was born on August 27, 1906 in La Crosse, Wisconsin.
-The son of a timid alcoholic father and a fanatically religious mother, Gein grew up alongside his older brother, Henry, in a household ruled by his mother's puritanical preachings about the sins of lust and carnal desire.
+The son of George, a timid alcoholic father, and Augusta, a fanatically religious mother, Gein grew up alongside his older brother, Henry, in a household ruled by his mother's puritanical preachings about the sins of lust and carnal desire.

 Around 1915, Augusta moved the family to a farm outside Plainfield, Wisconsin.
 Gein rarely left the farm, except for attending school.